ganeshydv/ganeshydv.github.io/1_OS/difference_DeviceController_deviceDrivers_.md

   abstraction between hardware and OS

 Controller:
-1) each device has it's own controller
+1) each device chip has it's own controller
 2) Controller has own Firmare in it's RAM which load and makes device ready for interaction